XiyunYue/computational_lab/assignment2_fin/README.md

 # Different interpolation methods for audio restoration

+## Installation and Execution

-## This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as - median filtering- cubic splines
+This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as - median filtering- cubic splines

 ---